-- 1. Copper Equivalent (CuEQ) assays were calculated using the following metal prices: Gold: \$1,200/oz USD; Copper: \$2.50/lb USD; Silver; \$16.00/oz USD.
-Assumption based on 100% metallurgical recovery and net smelter returns. - 2.
-All lengths are reported as core length (meters).
-Results reported are weighted averages with no top cutting and no internal waste - 3.
-Most samples are from 1 to 3 meters long.
-Precious metals range from <0.01g/t to 1.125g/t (Au) and 1.0 to 1,270g/t (Ag). - 4.
-Finlay employs a rigorous quality assurance/quality control (QA/QC) program on the Silver Hope Property that includes the regular insertion of certified reference standards and blanks along with the collection of duplicate samples. - 5.
+- Copper Equivalent (CuEQ) is calculated using the following metal prices (as of 2015): Gold: \$1,200/oz USD; Copper: \$2.50/lb USD; Silver; \$16.00/oz USD.
+Assumptions are 100% metallurgical recovery and net smelter returns. - 2.
+Lengths reported as core length (m).
+Results are weighted averages with no top cutting and no internal waste. - 3.
+Most samples are from 1 to 3 m long.
+Precious metals range from <0.01 to 1.125g/t Au and 1.0 to 1,270 g/t Ag. - 4.
+Finlay employs a rigorous quality assurance/quality control (QA/QC) program on the Silver Hope Property that includes the regular insertion of certified reference standards and blanks along with duplicate samples. - 5.
 Warner Gruenwald, P.Geo, Vice President, Exploration for Finlay Minerals Ltd., is the Qualified Person as defined by National Instrument 43-101 and he has prepared the scientific and technical content of this document.
-Sample analysis was conducted by Acme Analytical Laboratories Ltd. in Vancouver, BC.
+Sample analysis was conducted by Acme Analytical Laboratories Ltd. in Vancouver.

-The 2014 program details were as follows:
+The 2014 Program Details are as follows: